mohammedh123/SlackBotRedux/README.md

 A bot that integrates with Slack via the RTM API.

+Currently **on hold** until summer because Robert's finally back to making his bot not crap.

 ## Roadmap (WIP)
 ### Bot Infrastructure
 - ~~Connecting to Slack via RTM API~~